Who We Are

 It started back in 2013; our obsession with fermented products like Kefir and Kombucha, thanks to stumbling across Tim Ferriss’s New York Times Best Selling fitness book 4 Hour Body while immersing ourselves in a primal and paleo style lifestyle.
 What started off as a personal health experiment, turned into a hobby, which very quickly bred into a passion.
 A passion to produce a beautifully brewed ‘booch that offered not only ourselves, but our friends and our family a fantastic fermented elixir to improve mind, body and gut.
 Before we knew it, our little hobby was taking us in new directions and new places, as we perfected our deep, aromatic, amber nectar – OMBucha®.

-As much as we were enjoying the health and vitality instilled by regular daily OMBucha® Kombucha added to our lifestyle, so were a growing number of people around us who we had started to supply with our very special ‘booch.
+As much as we were enjoying the health and vitality instilled by regular daily OMBucha® Kombucha added to our own lifestyle, so were a growing number of people around us who we had started to supply with our very special ‘booch.
 We’re extremely grateful and ecstatic for the opportunity to keep growing our little home micro brewery.
-Now, with our new website, we’re able to supply you directly from our home micro-brewery, for you to directly experience the plethora of health benefits that can be awarded by ritually drinking OMBucha® in your daily lifestyle.
+Now, with our new website, we’re able to supply you directly from our home micro-brewery, for you to directly experience the plethora of subjective experiences that can be awarded by ritually drinking OMBucha® in your daily lifestyle.

 Vitality | Spirit | Character

 Kombucha is brewed using specific types of teas, raw organic cane sugar and a Kombucha culture called a SCOBY (a living Symbiotic Culture Of Bacteria and Yeast).
-This living culture is what digests the sugars and turns them into an elixir full of vitamins, minerals, enzymes and health-giving organic acids.
+This living culture is what digests the sugars and turns them into an elixir full of vitamins, minerals, enzymes and organic acids.
 We personally use black teas, purple teas & green teas in our unique blend, alongside distilled water in our brew to produce our classic deep, rich flavour and amber ‘booch.

-We only use dark amber glass bottles in our brew, for the same reasons medicines typically appear in amber storage bottles, to preserve the delicate vitamins, minerals, enzymes and health-giving organic acids, shielding them from UV light.
+We only use dark amber glass bottles in our brew, for the same reasons medicines typically appear in amber storage bottles, to preserve the delicate vitamins, minerals, enzymes and organic acids, shielding them from UV light.
 Glass is easier to recycle than plastic and more importantly, no harmful chemicals from the plastic can leach into your products.
 For everyone who sends us back their bottles, we offer free shipping off your next order: Recycle & Save

 “Traditional tried-and-true Kombucha –